KITATUS/KITATUS.github.io/_posts/2022-02-18-eventdispatchersdelegates.md

 The blueprint flow of BP_Door
 {: style="text-align: center; font-size:0.7em; font-style: italic; color: grey;"}

+There are two seperate actors that listen for BP_Door and react differently to showcase how one Event Dispatcher can be used to communicate with many things.

 ### Example #2 - Damage Volume (Blueprint)
 fdfd